Ayyodeji/Plant-Disease-Detection-TP/SETUP_INSTRUCTIONS.md

-# 🌿 Plant Disease Detection - Setup & Run Instructions
+# Plant Disease Detection - Setup & Run Instructions

 **Simple guide for running this plant disease detection system**

 ---

-## 📋 What This Does
+## What This Does

 This system trains AI models to identify plant diseases from leaf images.
 It:
 - Downloads a plant disease dataset
 - Trains multiple machine learning models
 - Creates predictions models you can use

-**⚠️ Warning:** This is resource-intensive and may take 2-8 hours on a good computer.
+**Warning:** This is resource-intensive and may take 2-8 hours on a good computer.

 ---

-## 🖥️ System Requirements
+## System Requirements

 **Minimum:**
 - **RAM:** 8GB (16GB+ recommended)